Pade88/PAS2022/README.md

-    f(15) GUI may crash on suppliers list when company is set -> OPA, level 1 o(16) Constant app test / create a class for unit test ( extend logger maybe) -> CRA, level 1 o(17) Product table view may crash when new products are inserted -> OPA, level 1
+    f(15) GUI may crash on suppliers list when company is set -> OPA, level 1 o(16) Constant app test / create a class for unit test ( extend logger maybe) -> CRA, level 1 o(17) Product table view may crash when new products are inserted -> OPA, level 1 o(18) If the user accesses the list product, will notice that a crash occurs o(19) Missing diacritics can be noticed on the Add button / Looking for a supplier menu / Adding a supplier menu o(20) Logs are not working on Windows operating system